 YOUR ADVENTURE AWAITS

 Human History curators and staff are committed to increasing awareness and appreciation of Manitoba’s heritage through the acquisition and preservation of artifacts.
-This collection of 2,300,000 artifacts is used for research, gallery and exhibit development, public programming and as educational teaching aids.
+This collection of over 2.8 million artifacts is used for research, gallery and exhibit development, public programming, and as educational teaching aids.